CONTACT INFORMATION

 • Additional Requirement for Travel Agency Only

-1. Log on to https://qceservices.quezoncity.gov.ph/bpld/ and submit the accomplished Unified Business Permit Application Form online together with the necessary supporting documents, depending on your application type.
+1. Log on to QC E-Services and submit the accomplished Unified Business Permit Application Form online together with the necessary supporting documents, depending on your application type.

-3. Wait for email on details of release of Certificate of Registration/Endorsement to DOT
+3. Wait for an email on details of the release of the Certificate of Tourism Registration or Endorsement to DOT.

-4. Inform QCTD (thru email or phone call) if Tourism Certificate of Registration/ Endorsement will be picked-up or delivered.
-Courier of Choice with cost charged to the receiver/applicant.
+4. Inform QCTD (through email or phone call) if the Tourism Certificate of Registration or Endorsement will be picked up or delivered.
+Courier of Choice with cost charged to the receiver or applicant.

 NOTE: